 Atlanta Bass 90s

 MC Shy-D and Tony M.F.
 Rock started performing bass music in the late 80s and scored some local hits.
 In the 90s, acts such as DJ Smurf, Lil Jon, and Kilo along with the labels of So So Def Recordings and Wrap Records emergence established Atlanta Bass as its own scene and style.
 The microgenre reached its peak in 1996 with the release of the hit songs “My Boo” by the Ghost Town DJs and “Da’ Dip” by Freak Nasty.
-By the late 90s, the bass music started fusing their sound more with the upcoming Dirty South Rap.
+By the late 90s, the bass music started fusing their sound more with the general Dirty South style and Crunk.

 Atlanta Bass 2000s to Present

-Since the 2000s Atlanta Bass has been relegated to the underground but is still being made.
+Since the 2000s Atlanta Bass has been fused with other styles of Hip Hop and most of the initial sound has been relegated to the underground but is still being made.
 It had a major influence on the Dirty South Rap, Crunk, Snap, and Trap that dominated the Atlanta scene afterword.

 NOTABLE ARTISTS, DJS, PRODUCERS, ALBUMS, AND SONGS